 Sandals can be very dressy looking.
 And my personal favorite part – after your event you can wear these barefoot sandals in your everyday life too!

-Grecian Sandals (Etsy) -This is my personal favorite for weddings.
-They are on the affordable side compared to other barefoot dress sandals, and are just so elegant.
-I’m linking to the Vibram sole collection (they’re more flexible) and my favorite strapping styles are the ones shown in the image here.
-The ones with straps that go straight across the toes are not as wide fitting.
-True to size.
+Grecian Sandals (Etsy) -Another very beautiful option that I have worn as a bridesmaid!
+They are on the affordable side compared to other barefoot dress sandals, and there are so many options.
+I’m linking to the Vibram sole collection (they’re more flexible) and my favorite strapping styles are the ones shown in the image here, because they are both sexy and let your toes be free.
+These are true to size.

-Shapen Sandals – Shapen is my 2nd top pick – they have several styles of dressy sandals that are really pretty.
+Shapen Sandals – Shapen is another top pick – they have several styles of dressy sandals that are really pretty.
 And they come in two widths!
 So if you have an extra wide foot, this is the place to look.
-In general we find they run on the large side.
+In general we find they run on the large, high volume side and I size down in them.

 Use code ANYA5 for 5% off shoes and accessories, but note that they don’t accept returns outside the EU.
-We also carry the Petal sandal at Anya’s Shop in the US (our spring 2025 restock coming soon)!
+We also carry the Petal sandal at Anya’s Shop in the US.

 Be Lenka Sandals – These are understated and classic looking, easy to pair with a lot of things!
 And the quality is nice too.
-Iris & Claire fit narrower than the others and I don’t personally recommend them unless you have a slim foot.
+Iris fits narrower than the others and I don’t personally recommend them unless you have a slim foot.
+Use code ANYASREVIEWS for 5% off.
+If you are outside the US, shop Be Lenka EU here.

 And we carry the Siren at Anya’s Shop in the US with worldwide shipping available!

 Unshoes Saffron – These sandals are understated and clean, easy to pair with just about any dress.
+I feel like they are better suited for higher volume feet, as I had some trouble getting them secure on my low volume feet.
 Get 10% off with code ANYA

 Zaqq Handmade Sandals – Zaqq has many beautiful sandals that would look stunning with formal wear.
 The styles are unique and not found in other barefoot brands, but ordering/returning can be tricky from the US.
+They also tend to be high volume.
 See my Zaqq brand review here.

 Barefoot Wedding Flats